J.D., University of Chicago, 1984

 Chicago O’Hare International Airport, Illinois

-Represent the airport sponsor in preparation of environmental documentation for reconstruction and renovation of entire terminal and gate complex and in related negotiations; representation on complex federal regulatory matters concerning airport operations and development
+Representing the airport sponsor in preparation of environmental documentation for reconstruction and renovation of entire terminal and gate complex and in related negotiations; representation on complex federal regulatory matters concerning airport operations and development and negotiations for construction of a nonstop transit link from the airport to the Chicago Loop

 Friedman Memorial Airport, Hailey (Sun Valley), Idaho